 Limbo City is a world filled with demons and vices.
 Being under constant surveillance by Raptor News and financially held together by the sales of Virility, a soft drink created by Kyle Ryder which is Mundus in human form, and using the secret ingredient of a 1200-year-old Succubus.
 Enter the hero of DmC, Dante, a young and wild demon hunter who spends most of his nights in clubs and fraternizing with strippers inside taxi cabs.
 He is under constant watch and is being tracked by a Hunter demon until his trailer is eventually found parked outside of a carnival.
 Kat is able to wake Dante before his home is destroyed by the grappling hook of the Hunter and causes him to jump through the remains while getting dressed for combat.

 After regaining all of his items, Dante is asked by Kat to meet her boss since he already knew so much about him.
 It is revealed that The Masked Man and leader of The Order, is his twin brother, Vergil.
 Unable to convince Dante of his past, Vergil asks to show him and takes them back to their childhood home where they left and had their memories wiped at the age of seven.
-Dante is able to relive the memories of the attack on their home and gains the ability to use Angel and Demon weapons, given to him as memoirs under his parents separate paintings.
-After recognizing that Vergil is brother and recalling the dialogue had between them when they first met, Dante decided to join The Order as long as it means killing Mundus, the man who ripped out his mother's heart and ate it.
-Being the product to two different upbringings, Dante combines his strength with Vergil's intellect to take down Mundus.
+Dante is able to relive the memories of the attack on their home and gains the ability to use Angel and Demon weapons, given to him as memoirs under his parent's separate paintings.
+After recognizing that Vergil is his brother and recalling the dialogue had between them when they first met, Dante decided to join The Order as long as it means killing Mundus, the man who ripped out his mother's heart and ate it.
+Being the product of two different upbringings, Dante combines his strength with Vergil's intellect to take down Mundus.

 Vergil's plan to drive Mundus out of hiding is to destroy his voice, Raptor News, and his financial backing, Virility soft drinks.
 After destroying the source at Virility soft drinks, Dante encounters Phineas while en route to Raptor News.
-Who after helping regain his vision, helps Dante reach a new level of potential using knowledge from previous Nephilim.
+After helping regain his vision, helps Dante reaches a new level of potential using knowledge from previous Nephilim.
 He also tells Dante that the real way to drive Mundus out is to capture his mistress and slay her along with Mundus' spawn hidden within.
 While successfully taking down Raptor News, it is revealed that The Order's base of operations is under attack, along with Vergil and Kat.
-Dante is able meet up with his brother in limbo, along with helping Kat using spray painted stencil glyphs into the server room.
+Dante is able to meet up with his brother in limbo, along with helping Kat using spray-painted stencil glyphs into the server room.
 After destroying the terabytes of important information Vergil had stored, he attempts to leave Kat to the swat team kicking in the door.
 Dante then helps Kat prepare to be captured with the promise of returning for her once he is out of limbo, only to watch her shot in the shoulder and kicked viciously

 Mundus then sends a ransom asking for Dante in exchange for Kat, unknowingly admitting that he doesn't know the status of Vergil besides leading The Order.
-The plan of capturing the spawn of Mundus is set in motion as Dante enter Limbo's nightclub run by Lilith, the mistress of Mundus.
+The plan of capturing the spawn of Mundus is set in motion as Dante enters Limbo's nightclub run by Lilith, the mistress of Mundus.
 After capturing Lilith, Dante organizes a trade for Kat.
 During the switch, Lilith is shot and killed by Vergil, and Dante rescues Kat during the ensuing firefight.
 This enrages Mundus, who causes rifts of limbo to appear within the city while exercising his power.
 After escaping Mundus' attack on the city, the remaining Order of Dante, Vergil and Kat, set a plan in motion to draw Mundus out one last time.
 Kat helps Vergil and Dante navigate through Mundus' tower, allowing Dante and Mundus to meet face-to-face.
 Dante further angers Mundus by taunting him about the slaying of his spawn, and he drives Dante out of his tower.
 Vergil is successful in closing the gate and then saves Dante from having his heart ripped out, driving Yamato through Mundus' heart.
 This causes the Mundus to form a gigantic body shell out of environmental debris to protect his human form, and he attacks the brothers.

 After a long fight with Dante outside of Mundus and Vergil trapped within, the brothers finally kill Mundus, fusing both reality and limbo into one.
-This causes a panic as demons suddenly manifest across the entire world.
+This causes panic as demons suddenly manifest across the entire world.
 The Order is seen above the destroyed Limbo City, celebrating while Vergil exclaims it is their time to rule over humanity.
 Dante refuses to hold humanity under him as he believes their success was solely dependent on Kat's navigation and help.
 The sons of Sparda begin to fight, first verbally, then physically, but Dante is ultimately victorious, achieving his true Nephilim form while almost killing Vergil.
 Kat begs for Vergil's life, which Dante spares, and Vergil escapes, remarking that the bond between them is over.

 When either trigger is held down Rebellion will transform into either an angelic or demonic form with a whole new set of moves - angel weapons serve as fast, light attacks and demon weapons acting as the slow, hard hitters.
 Both variations of weapons can be applied to combat at any time as well as mixed and matched.
-It is important to note that substituting either angelic or demonic weapons in mid combo will not break any special attacks either.
+It is important to note that substituting either angelic or demonic weapons in mid-combo will not break any special attacks either.
 If the player starts a special attack pattern requiring a pause, you can switch weapon types during that pause and granted that you've unlocked the corresponding combo in the weapon you switched to the special attack will come out.

 - Death Coil